5 TAX PROGRAMS TO RESOLVE IRS PROBLEMS

 If your necessary living expenses exceed your monthly income, the IRS will approve your CNC request and will not try to collect any past debts or issue any levies against you while you are in CNC status.
 However, the IRS has the power to add interest and penalties during that time, as well as to withhold any pending tax refunds and apply them to the amount owed.

-If you think you might be eligible for one or more of the above tax relief programs, or would like us to review your tax case for FREE, contact Landmark Tax Group now for a free consultation.
+If you think you might be eligible for one or more of the above tax relief programs, or would like us to review your tax notices/letters for FREE, contact Landmark Tax Group now for a No-Obligation consultation.